Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Not so much the global aspect though we did discuss the idea.
+The numbers really made us wonder.
+How can people be hunger when we waste so much

 Did the resource encourage new ways of thinking and talking about the value food?